 We rescue all of our dogs from high-intake shelters with high euthanasia rates in southern states (the majority being from Kentucky, South Carolina & North Carolina) and get them transported to our New Bedford shelter for adoption.

 To apply to adopt, download the adoption application above and send it to email@example.com

-We work with our rescue partners down south to get these awesome dogs out of the high-volume shelters due to no fault of their own.
+We work with our rescue partners in southern states to rescue dogs who find themselves in high-volume shelters due to no fault of their own.

-Once the dog is pulled and safe from euthanasia, they are placed in temporary foster homes or boarding kennels.
-During their stay they can socialize with other dogs and receive proper care & attention while they are waiting to be transported to Massachusetts.
-Our dogs are seen by a vet while they are waiting.
-They receive necessary vaccinations, are spayed/neutered, are dewormed, and tested for heartworm.
-If the dog tests positive for heartworm, they will stay in a foster home or boarding while they receive medical care and are given time to recover before making the trip here.
+Once the dog is rescued and safe from euthanasia, they are placed in temporary foster homes or boarding kennels.
+During their stay they can socialize with other dogs and receive proper veterinary care & attention while they are waiting to be transported to Massachusetts.
+All dogs receive necessary vaccinations, are spayed/neutered, are dewormed, and tested for heartworm.
+If the dog tests positive for heartworm, they will stay in a foster home or boarding while they receive heartworm treatment.